-Lifestyle Modification: Small Changes, Big Impact
+Lifestyle Modification: Small Changes, Big Impact on Diabetes

 Every time you visit your doctor, they ask you about your diet and exercise.
 Have you ever wondered why they insist on it?
 Is taking the right medicine (or insulin) at the right time, not enough?

 Relying only on medicines to manage diabetes is not sufficient.
 They have to be complemented with positive lifestyle changes to help you reach your target blood sugar levels.

 We share 8 essential aspects of diabetes management that you must not miss:

 The idea is simple – eat small, healthy and balanced meals that are spaced out throughout the day.
 Eat food that is rich in fibre, protein, antioxidants, unsaturated fats.
 Include as many vegetables and whole-grain foods in your diet as possible.